 - Means of implementation – finance, innovation and technology, data, governance

-The success of the process so far has been driven by cross-sectoral and multi-stakeholder collaboration.
-Maintaining this method of working implies a need to ensure strong system-wide collaboration, especially at country-level and as countries continue to define and implement their pathways.
+The success of the process thus far has also been driven by the cross-sectoral and multi-stakeholder collaboration.
+Maintaining this method of working implies a need to ensure a strong system-wide collaboration, especially at country-level and as countries continue to define and implement their pathways.

-The Food Systems Summit Advisory Committee will meet next week and prior to the Summit in September, to provide direction and offer feedback on thefour areas of deliverables outlined above.
+The Food Systems Summit Advisory Committee will meet next week and prior to the Summit in September to provide an additional steer and offer feedback to all the five areas of deliverables outlined above.
 Another member states briefing will also be held the first week of September, 2021.